How AI Creates Digital Workplaces?

 Virtual Employee Assistants

-As we see the rise of customer facing chatbots and virtual assistants, many enterprises create powerful use cases to use virtual employee assistants.
-Virtual employee chatbots and virtual assistants can help employees engage the employees through web, SMS, mobile apps, intranets.
+As we see the rise of customer facing chatbot and virtual assistants, many enterprises create powerful use cases to use virtual employee assistants.
+Virtual employee chatbot and virtual assistants can help employees engage the employees through web, SMS, mobile apps, intranets.
 They might interact via voice or text.

 These assistants mostly use knowledge repositories and NLP technologies.
 They may reply employees queries in any domain, HR, IT, role-specific expertise, processes.
 Actually, these assistants can potentially help employees about all the fields explained above.